Skrylar/ImpromptuModular/README.md

 * **Steps**: Sets the number of steps of the currently selected sequence (sequence length).
 Each channel can have different lengths.
 This value is included as part of a copy-paste operation.

-* **Reset input/button**: repositions all channels to their first step.
-A rising edge triggered at 1.0V will be detected as a reset.
+* **Reset input/button**: Repositions all channels to their first step.
+A rising edge triggered at 1V will be detected as a reset.
 Pending pastes are also cleared.

 * **Clock 1,2**: Clock signal for channels 1 and 2.